nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Product scope**
 ### Target user profile

-Café proprietors who ***loves*** typing on CLI and are seeking for a software solution to optimize the management of their café's operations.
+Café proprietors who ***love*** typing on CLI and are seeking for a software solution to optimize the management of their café's operations.

 ### Value proposition